Certain EventStream Guide

 EventStream Decision

-An EventStream Decision enables routing of contacts to different paths in Eloqua campaigns using real-time data from Certain.
+An EventStream Decision element enables you to route contacts to different paths in your Eloqua campaigns using real-time data from Certain.

 To insert a dynamic list of upcoming events from Certain into an Eloqua email or landing page: